rashmirrajashekara/docs/README.md

 ## Common Cluster Setup and Validation

-### Setup K8S Cluster & Deploy Isecl-k8s-extensions
+### Setup K8S Cluster and Deploy Isecl-k8s-extensions

 * Setup master and worker node for k8s.
 Worker node should be setup on SGX enabled host machine.
 Master node can be any system.